 And a few things have changed since I’ve last stopped by.

 - I turned 33.
 While I could easily be tempted to feel like 33 is just a little older than I’d like to be, my year has started off pretty good with two separate incidences of people, upon finding out I have two kids, exclaiming, “but you don’t look a day over 24!”.
 It’s the vegan diet, people.

 - I got a new tattoo for my birthday – first one in 5 years – of a doug fir on my forearm.
 I’m a pretty big fan of it.

 - But most importantly of all, winter is over and spring is here!
 Felt like a long time coming, didn’t it?

 Now that spring is finally here, I’m craving all kinds of new foods that the long winter months often make me forget about.
 And of course, at the top of that list of newly craveable foods is asparagus.
 I’m finding the urge to put asparagus in and on everything.
 It’s hard not to when everywhere I look I see bountiful bundles of beautiful asparagus.
 And with such a short few weeks that the vegetable is actually in season, it would be a shame not to eat it every single day for the next month.

-This vegan tofu quiche was originally scheduled before Easter because it makes a delicious entree to an Easter Brunch and has long time been a holiday staple, but as I said earlier, life got the best of me and this mostly-done post has just been hanging out in my drafts folder for several weeks (along with an Easter round-up and a recipe for white chocolate).
+This Vegan Sun-Dried Tomato and Asparagus Quiche was originally scheduled before Easter because it makes a delicious entree to an Easter Brunch and has long time been a holiday staple, but as I said earlier, life got the best of me and this mostly-done post has just been hanging out in my drafts folder for several weeks (along with an Easter round-up and a recipe for white chocolate).